Promotion of Administrative Justice Act, 2000: Criticism

-"Unfortunately," several important innovations proposed by the Law Reform Commission in its draft Bill of 1999 were rejected or heavily watered down by the legislature when the PAJA was enacted early in 2000, either for lack of funding or for fear of the burden some of these proposals would have imposed on an unprepared government.
+"Unfortunately," several important innovations proposed by the Law Reform Commission in its draft Bill of 1999 were rejected or heavily watered down by the legislature when the PAJA was enacted early in 2000, either for lack of funding or for fear of the burdensome nature of some of these proposals that would have been imposed on an unprepared government.
 For instance, a requirement that administrators take steps to communicate their rules to those likely to be affected by them was dropped from the PAJA altogether—"rather pointlessly, too, for the accessibility of such rules is an express requirement of the Constitution as well as an ineluctable requirement of the rule of law."
 Where the Law Commission’s draft Bill created an Administrative Review Council (ARC) and placed it under a duty to make recommendations for reform on certain subjects within two or three years, the PAJA merely gives the Minister discretion to make regulations establishing an advisory council which may advise her on certain reforms.
 This power has not been exercised.
 The idea of non-judicial review, for instance, remains "a purely theoretical possibility."
 That is "unimportant, perhaps, but what is especially regrettable is that no progress seems to have been made with the reform of the existing system of administrative appeals.
 Reform is urgently needed in this area if the system is ever to function as a worthy adjunct and alternative to judicial review."

 Several innovations in relation to rulemaking, inspired by the work of both O’Regan and Baxter, were also watered down in the Act.
 One was a requirement that the State Law Adviser compile and publish protocols for the drafting of rules and standards and, in conjunction with the ARC, provide training to the drafters of rules and standards.
 Earlier versions of the Bill went even further than this in providing for the establishment of a Central Drafting Office, a proposal made in 1993 by O’Regan.
-This office would not only have performed the functions allocated to the State Law Adviser in the final Bill, but would also have been responsible for scrutinising the text of rules and standards and making recommendations to advance the clarity of the text.
+This office would not only have performed the functions allocated to the State Law Adviser in the final bill but would also have been responsible for scrutinising the text of rules and standards and making recommendations to advance the clarity of the text.
 In its 1999 Report on Administrative Justice, the Commission explained that the proposals were scrapped because "the Department of Justice has suggested that the functions of the Office can better and more cheaply be performed by several specially appointed State Law Advisers."
 The Portfolio Committee on Justice "unfortunately jettisoned the less onerous and less expensive option as well."